 – James Wellman, Chair

-Students complete 4 to 5 courses in a chosen major.
-Major options are: Buddhism, Hinduism, Judaism, Islam, Christianity, Biblical and Ancient Near Eastern Religion, or Religion and Culture.
+Major Concentration You must complete four to five courses in your chosen major concentration.
+Major concentration options include: Buddhism, Hinduism, Judaism, Islam, Christianity, Biblical and Ancient Near Eastern Religion, or Religion and Culture.

 Minor Concentration You must complete two to three courses in your chosen minor concentration.
 Minor concentration options include all options listed in the major concentration plus: Religion in America, African religions, East Asian religions, Greco-Roman religions.

 Capstone Research Project You must complete either a long paper (approximately 50 pages) or two papers (approximately 25 pages each) of near publishable quality under the guidance of your Masters Supervisory Committee.

 Comprehensive Oral Exam Your Masters Supervisory Committee will examine your capstone research project and conduct your oral exam during your graduation quarter.

 To achieve basic competency in the history of world religions, you must take RELIG 201, which focuses on western traditions, and RELIG 202, which focuses on eastern traditions.
 These courses cannot be taken for graduate credit.
 If you have taken equivalent courses at other institutions, it is possible to have one or both of these courses waived with written approval from the GPC.
 It is also possible to waive the requirement by passing written certifying exams.
 These exams are given by the professors currently teaching the aforementioned courses.

 Language proficiency is not required for admission.

 Language study is an essential part of the program.
 Students must demonstrate the equivalent of two years of proficiency in their primary research language either by exam or successful completion of coursework.